 Realtors in BC are NOT allowed to take direct payments from clients for real estate services.

-If you are asked for a cash or direct payment from a Realtor, contact that Realtors managing broker at their brokerage or the Real Estate Council of BC.
+If you are asked for a cash or direct payment from a Realtor, contact that Realtors managing broker at their brokerage or the British Columbia Real Estate Association or BCFSA.

 Does Vancouver New Condos have a commission returns policy?